krishij03/maths-tutor/README.md

 # math-tutor

-this is the qt6Test branch
+this is the coreLogic branch

 ## Basic Components